Updated: 22 hours ago

 Add An Omega-3 Supplement

-In addition to the dietary and lifestyle changes above, Fish Oil can significantly reduce triglycerides owing to the fact that it is a rich source of Omega 3 acids.
-A good fish oil is one which contains EPA (Eicosapentaenoic acid) and DHA (Docosahexaenoic acid) in a 2:1 ratio.
+In addition to the dietary and lifestyle changes above, Fish Oil can significantly reduce triglycerides owing to the fact that it is a rich source of omega-3 acids.
+A good fish oil is one that contains EPA (Eicosapentaenoic acid) and DHA (Docosahexaenoic acid) in a 2:1 ratio.
 Look for Fish Oils sourced from Salmon which are particularly rich in EPA and DHA content.
-Additionally, if your Fish Oil supplement contains Vitamin D, it produces a synergetic effect including lowered risk of kidney, bone and cardiovascular diseases.
+Additionally, if your Fish Oil supplement contains Vitamin D, it produces a synergetic effect including a lowered risk of kidney, bone and cardiovascular diseases.